 UK consumers are being increasingly targeted by cryptoasset-related investment scams.

-Certain cryptoassets, like Bitcoin and Ether (also known as cryptocurrencies) are not regulated in the UK.
-This means that buying, selling or transferring these cryptoassets falls outside our remit.
+Certain cryptoassets, like Bitcoin and Ether (also known as cryptocurrencies), are not regulated in the UK.
+This means that buying, selling or transferring them is outside our remit.
 The same is true for the operation of a cryptocurrency exchange.